Subterranean termites are small, destructive insects that feed on wood. Left untreated, they can reduce your home to sawdust.

 Unfortunately, by the time you see alates, that means the colony has doing damage for a long time, because only mature termite colonies produce swarmers.

 No worries.
-G-Man pest control provides environmentally-friendly termite solutions throughout Dutchess County, Orange County, Putnam County, and Columbia County in New York.
+G-Man Exterminating provides environmentally-friendly termite solutions throughout Dutchess County, Orange County, Putnam County, and Columbia County in New York.
 We also offer a Limited Lifetime Renewable Termite guarantee.
 That's right -- lifetime.Our warranty is the best in the industry.
 We'll also beat most written estimates for Termite control and give a longer guarantee, because we buy factory direct and pass the savings on to you.

 Your house is the biggest investment most people will ever make.
 Termites will turn your house into an all-you-can-eat buffet.
 Call us now and we will take your home off the dinner menu.